 $ helm pull voltdb/voltdb --version 1.2.1 $ tar --strip-components=2 -xzf voltdb-1.2.1.tgz \ voltdb/crds/voltdb.com_voltdbclusters_crd.yaml

 Note that the file name of the resulting tar file includes the chart version number.
-Once you have extracted the CRD as a YAML file, you can apply it to Kubernetes:
+Once you have extracted the CRD as a YAML file, you can use it to replace the CRD in Kubernetes:

 Once you update the CRD, you are ready to upgrade VoltDB, including both the Operator and the server software.
 You do this using the helm upgrade command and specifying the version numbers for both items on the command line.
 As soon as you make this change, the Operator will pause the database, take a final snapshot, shutdown the database and then restart with the new version, restoring the snapshot in the process.
 For example: